Syria national football team: Syria vs. Jordan

-Syria played their first official match against Jordan on 1 August 1953 in Alexandria, Egypt as part of the 1953 Pan Arab Games, winning 3–1.
-In later years, the derby gained mutual popularity mainly due to historical and political reasons, as Syrians consider Jordan as part of the original territory of Bilad al-Sham.
+Syria played their first official match against Jordan on 1 August 1953 in Alexandria, Egypt, as part of the 1953 Arab Games, winning 3–1.
+In later years, the derby gained mutual popularity mainly due to historical, political, and geographical factors.

 Nickname

-The Syrian national team is known by supporters and the media as Nosour Qasioun, meaning The Eagles of Qasioun in reference to the Mount Qasioun, which stretch over Damascus.
+The Syrian national team is known by supporters and the media as Nosour Qasioun, meaning The Eagles of Qasioun in reference to the Mount Qasioun, which stretch over the capital of Syria, Damascus.

 Kits

-The Syria national football team's home color is red and away is white.
-In 2021, new versions of the jerseys were designed, which changed the white color borders and edges to gold.
-The national flag of Syria was replaced by the new emblem of the SFA, which symbolizes the eagle of Qasioun.
+The team color is always based on the colors of the Flag of Syria.
+During the period of Ba'athist Syria, the team's home color was red.
+After the Fall of the Assad regime, the team's home color is changed to green.
+The team's away color is always white.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.